-Non-Executive Director (Appointed on 01.09.2023; Non-Resident)
+(Appointed on 01.09.2023; Non-resident)

-Kihara Maina is currently the Regional CEO at I&M Group since February 2023.
+Kihara Maina has been the Regional CEO of I&M Group since February 2023.
 He was the Chief Executive Officer of I&M Bank in Kenya from May 2016 to February 2023 and is a seasoned banker with experience spanning close to 30 years, mostly in senior executive leadership roles.
 Prior to joining I&M Bank, he was the Managing Director of Barclays Bank Tanzania Limited (now Absa Bank Tanzania Limited).